Back to Portfolio

 The key insight is this: if Solaris can convert its first-mover advantage into switching costs, long-term contracts, and operational know-how that competitors cannot easily replicate, the bridge becomes a tollway.
 If it remains simply a fleet of rented turbines, the bridge becomes obsolete.

-At 93x earnings, the market is betting on the tollway.
-At $28-35, we would be paying for the bridge and getting the tollway for free.
+At 102x earnings and $65.62, the market is betting heavily on the tollway.
+At $30-37, we would be paying for the bridge and getting the tollway for free.
 That is the margin of safety we require.
+Three weeks have not changed this calculus.
+If anything, the additional 8.5% price appreciation on no new information has strengthened our conviction that patience will be rewarded.

 SEI - Solaris Energy Infrastructure, Inc.